W30FH-D

-WCZS-LD (channel 35) is a low-power television station in Chambersburg, Pennsylvania, United States.
+W30FH-D (channel 35) is a low-power television station in Chambersburg, Pennsylvania, United States.
 The station is owned by Sonshine Family Television.

 History

 The station, which first signed on the air on August 29, 1986, was a longtime Cornerstone Television station previously licensed to Harrisburg.
 WCZS-LD (as W07DP-D) was sold to Sonshine Family Television in 2018.
 In 2020, the station changed its city of license to Chambersburg and obtained a construction permit to move its transmitter to Clarks Knob, near its new city of license.

 The station signed on UHF analog channel 40 on August 29, 1986, as W40AF; and then began broadcasting on channel 35 on December 8, 2003, as W35BT.
 The station's digital signal was inaugurated on VHF digital channel 7 on August 21, 2009, as W07DP-D; and moved to UHF digital channel 30 in 2020 as WCZS-LD.

+On February 23, 2026, an FCC rule change required stations licensed as broadcast translators and not low-power TV stations, including this one, to be assigned translator-type call signs.
+As a result, this station was changed to W30FH-D.

 Technical information

 Subchannels

 The station's digital signal is multiplexed: